The Conundrum of Vocabulary Games

 C2 Question 3: Will we be able to pull sentences out of the readers?
 For example, can the game/activity extract five example sentences using the word “expand” from the graded readers?

 Lots can be done to make games engaging through humor, horror, quirky visual styles and the like.
 Unfortunately, for learners and administrators both (more so for admins), learning looks, well, boring.
 It looks like quizzes that ask serious questions and shame and pain for failure.
 It looks like endurance, not engagement.
 It is Word Engine.

 Wow, so that should get us started.
-As I said, I’m not overly optimistic about making a great game given the constraints, but it’s worth thinking about.
-Even though activities in a polished UI and a sweet UX are probably the way to go, I’ll keep dubbing around (with both games and activities) if you can let me know some answers to the above questions.
+As I said, I’m not overly optimistic about making a great compelling game given the constraints, but it’s worth thinking about.
+Even though generic quiz activities in a polished UI and a sweet UX are probably the way to go, I’ll keep dubbing around (with both games and activities) if you can let me know some answers to the above questions.